Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 | __m256 vz = _m256_add_ps(vx, vy); | v8f vz = aie::add(vx, vy); | add the elements of the vector registers |
 | __m256_storeu_ps(z, vz); | aie::store(z, vz); | store vector regsiter to memory |

-For this specific example, it may be seen that there is a one-to-one correspondence between the instructions for AVX on an x86 CPU and the high-level API on an AI engine.
+For this specific example, you can see that there is a one-to-one correspondence between the instructions for AVX on an x86 CPU and the high-level API on an AI Engine.

 #### Building and Running the AVX CPU Program

-Before building the AVX CPU program, check whether your machine supports AVX instructions by running the <span style="color:orange; font-family:Courier New">chk_avx.sh</span> script.
+Before building the AVX CPU program, check whether your machine supports AVX instructions by running the ``chk_avx.sh`` script.

 ```
 $ cd avx_aie/avx
 $ ./chk_avx.sh